About

 ABSTRACT EXPRESSION .

 Kati was born in Hong Kong to an English father and Australian mother.
-Her early childhood in Hong Kong Island’s Deep Water Bay instilled a deep connection to nature, the landscape, and elemental forces—an influence that continues to shape her artistic vision.
-Her formative years were spent between the UK and Australia, enriching her cultural perspective mark making play and creative voice, dance was very important from an early age.
+Her early childhood in Hong Kong Island’s Deep Water Bay instilled a deep connection to nature, the landscape, and elemental forces, where storms, sunshine and tropical air come and go in day —an influence that continues to shape her artistic vision.
+Her formative years were spent between the UK and Australia, enriching her cultural perspective mark-making, play and creative voice, dance was very important from an early age, being unable to keep still, it was an early emotional outlay.

-She earned her degree from Ravensbourne College of Design and Communication, alongside grade 8 ballet and dance, later pursuing further studies at the University of the Arts London, LCF and CSM.
+She earned her degree from Ravensbourne College of Art and Communication, alongside ballet and contemporary dance, and later pursued further art and design studies at the University of the Arts London (London College of Fashion and Central Saint Martins).

-At 19, she moved to New York City, where she worked at legendary designer Diane von Furstenberg, known for her heavy use of print and colour in fashion, Vivienne Westwood and later in her career as Head of Design & Production at luxury atelier Maria Grachvogel.
+At 19, she moved to New York, where she worked at legendary designer Diane von Furstenberg, known for her heavy use of print and colour.
+Work at Vivienne Westwood followed and later in her career as Head of Design & Production at South Kensington Atelier and digital artist Maria Grachvogel.

 This background in dance, design, textiles and colour continues to inform her approach.
-Whilst working in fashion design in Hong Kong she picked up her palette knife again and starting mark-making with expressionist abstracts, alongside a developing spiritual practice.
+Whilst working in fashion design in Hong Kong she starting mark-making with expressionist abstracts, alongside a developing spiritual practice.
+During these days experimenting from her rooftop in mixed medias and selling these prints to US retailers and design houses.

-Kati later relocated from Hong Kong back to the UK and to Brixton, she showed with artist’s collective ‘Studio 42’ and went on to move to Surrey, where she now lives.
-Inspired by the natural beauty of the Surrey Hills and nature reflected in her work.
-Currently based at Lockwood Arts in Guildford, a centre for neurodivergent and the arts.
+Kati later relocated from Hong Kong to Brixton, London, where she showed with artist’s collective ‘Studio 42’ around London.
+Returning to Surrey and drawn by the natural beauty of the Surrey Hills and the nature and light reflected in her work into a new warmth.
+She is currently based at Lockwood Arts in Guildford, a centre for neuro-divergent and artists in Surrey.

-Abstract painting reflects a return to her roots and innate expression within —a medium through which she channels her passion for colour, vision beyond form, breaking down emotion into mark-making and spiritual expression.
+Abstract painting reflects a return to her roots and the innate expression —a medium through which she channels her passion for colour, vision beyond form, spirituality, breaking down human emotion into mark-making and pure expression.
+She has worked with private collections, yachts and luxury spas to bring spaces to life and through her own brand, Kati Kaia, which sells worldwide.

 WAAW, Women Artists’ Art Week